Board of directors: Corporations

+Governance

 In most cases, serving on a board is not a career unto itself.
 For major corporations, the board members are usually professionals or leaders in their field.
 In the case of outside directors, they are often senior leaders of other organizations.
 Nevertheless, board members often receive remunerations amounting to hundreds of thousands of dollars per year since they often sit on the boards of several companies.
 Inside directors are usually not paid for sitting on a board, but the duty is instead considered part of their larger job description.
 Outside directors are usually paid for their services.
 These remunerations vary between corporations, but usually consist of a yearly or monthly salary, additional compensation for each meeting attended, stock options, and various other benefits. such as travel, hotel and meal expenses for the board meetings.
 Tiffany & Co., for example, pays directors an annual retainer of $46,500, an additional annual retainer of $2,500 if the director is also a chairperson of a committee, a per-meeting-attended fee of $2,000 for meetings attended in person, a $500 fee for each meeting attended via telephone, in addition to stock options and retirement benefits.

 Academic research has identified different types of board directors.
 Their characteristics and experiences shape their role and performance.
 For instance, directors with multiple mandates are often referred to as busy directors.
 Their monitoring performance is considered to be comparatively weak due to the limited time they can dedicate to this task.
 Overconfident directors are found to pay higher premiums in corporate acquisitions and make worse takeover choices.
-Locally rooted directors tend to be overrepresented and lack international experience, which can lead to lower valuations, especially in internationally oriented firms.
+Locally-rooted directors tend to be overrepresented and lack international experience, which can lead to lower valuations, especially in internationally oriented firms.
 Directors' military experience is associated with rigorous monitoring and improved corporate governance.